International Astronautical Federation

 The International Astronautical Federation (IAF) is an international space advocacy organization based in Paris, and founded in 1951 as a non-governmental organization to establish a dialogue between scientists around the world and to lay the information for international space cooperation.
 It has over 390 members from 68 countries across the world.
 They are drawn from space agencies, companies, universities, professional associations, museums, government organizations and learned societies.
 The IAF organizes the annual International Astronautical Congress (IAC).
-As of 2019, Pascale Ehrenfreund has served as the president of the IAF.

 History

 After World War II, Heinz Gartmann, Gunter Loeser, and Heinz-Hermann Koelle formed the German Rocket Society.
 They contacted the British Interplanetary Society (BIS) and Groupement Astronautique Français.
 The French group's leader, Alexandre Ananoff, organized the First International Congress for Astronautics in Paris, France, in September 1950.
 At the second congress in London, United Kingdom, in September 1951, the International Astronautical Federation (IAF) was organized; at the third congress in Stuttgart, West Germany, in 1952, the IAF constitution was adopted and the organization registered under Swiss Law.